bjmarshall/Ruby-Game/README.md

-This is a readme file.
-I am testing it.
+This readme file is a file for you to read.